2022 iPhone 14 Pro Models

 Next-generation N3 and N4P fabrication processes will not be available for mass production until 2023.
 Apple chip supplier TSMC has developed a new N4 process, but Kuo says that it has no meaningful advantages over N5P, so Apple will stick to N5P for the A16.
 The upgrade to the A16 is more for marketing purposes than to mark notable improvement.

-According to Ming-Chi Kuo the iPhone 14 and iPhone 14 Pro models will feature 6GB RAM, which is the same amount of RAM available in the iPhone 13 Pro models.
+According to Ming-Chi Kuo and other sources, the iPhone 14 and iPhone 14 Pro models will feature 6GB RAM, which is the same amount of RAM available in the iPhone 13 Pro models.
 This has also been corroborated by Taiwanese research firm TrendForce.

 Rumors out of the Chinese supply chain suggest the iPhone 14 Pro models will offer 8GB RAM to match the Samsung Galaxy S22, but Apple doesn't often arbitrarily implement features to match competing devices.